 Section 3: Selection of Officers

 The five (5) Executive Officers shall be elected through majority vote of the Governing Board at the first meeting following the Governing Board s/election.
-Officers shall be selected from among the seated Board members.
+Officers shall be selected from among the seated board members regardless of training status.

 Section 4: Recall or Removal